A. J. Sass: Ana on the Edge

 Sass' debut novel follows twelve-year-old Ana-Marie Jin, the reigning U.S. Juvenile figure skating champion, as Ana navigates old and new friendships, the financial hardships of elite figure skating, and a newly discovered non-binary gender identity.
 It was published by Little, Brown Books for Young Readers on October 20, 2020, and received a starred review from Booklist.
 Ana on the Edge went on to be named a Booklist Editors' Choice: Books for Youth, 2020 selection, an American Library Association 2021 Rainbow List Top 10 for Young Readers title, a selection in the Chicago Review of Books Notable List of Debut Books by Trans, Non-binary, and Gender Non-conforming Authors, and was named to the New York Public Library's "Favorite Trans, Nonbinary, and GNC Titles of 2020.
 It also received a favorable review in The New York Times Book Review.

 Ellen Outside the Lines

 Sass' second novel features Ellen Katz, an autistic thirteen-year-old, who is attempting to regain a long-time friendship on a class trip to Barcelona, Spain.
 It explores Spanish and Catalan culture, as well as queer and Jewish identity.
-Ellen Outside the Lines released on March 22, 2022, from Little, Brown Books for Young Readers.
+Ellen Outside the Lines was named an American Library Association 2023 Rainbow List Top 10 for Young Readers title, and received a 2023 Sydney Taylor Book Award Honor.
+It was released on March 22, 2022, from Little, Brown Books for Young Readers.